Unionization in the tech sector

-A tech union is a trade union for tech workers typically employed in high tech or information, community, technology services sectors.
+A tech union is a trade union for tech workers typically employed in high tech or information and communications technology sectors.
 Due to the evolving nature of technology and work, different government agencies have conflicting definitions for who is a tech worker.
 Most definitions include computer scientists, people working in IT, telecommunications, media and video gaming.
 Broader definitions include all workers required for a tech company to operate, including on-site service staff, contractors, and platform economy workers.

 Global

-UNI Global Union is an international union federation that has an Information, Communications, Technology and Related Services (ICTS) sector.
-UNI Global Union was involved in the organizing of Romanian IT and outsourcing firms.
+UNI Global Union is a global union federation that has an Information, Communications, Technology and Related Services (ICTS) sector.

-In 2021, UNI Global Union and international workers for Alphabet, Google's parent company, announced an international union coalition called Alpha Global to assist in organizing the company's global workforce.
+In 2021, UNI Global Union and international workers of Alphabet, Google's parent company, announced an international union coalition called Alpha Global to assist in organizing the company's global workforce.

 Australia

 Professionals Australia is the union that represents Australian tech workers.

+Czech Republic

+The ICT Union (ICT Odbory) was formed in the summer of 2021.
+It has public campaigns with Expedia and Red Hat Czech.
+It is affiliated with the OSPPP (Odborový svaz pracovníků peněžnictví a pojišťovnictví) which in turn is affiliated with the ČMKOS federation.